 Writing Prompt: Dramatize a Formative Moment in Your Life (Second Try)

 It's a warm summer evening in Central Florida.
-The first day of 10th grade ended 2 hours ago.
-I was dreading it so badly, but it really wasn't that bad.
-I feel like if I can't transfer schools, everything *may* go better than last year.
+The first day of 10th grade ended two hours ago.
+I was dreading it so much, but it really wasn't that bad.
+I feel like if I can't transfer schools, everything might go better than last year.

 My boyfriend is on the phone.
 He goes to the school I'm trying to transfer to.
-It's just a coincidence.
-I started the transfer process before we started dating.
-It would be so great to have a boyfriend to kiss between classes though.
+It's just a coincidence—I started the transfer process before we started dating.
+But still, it would be so great to have a boyfriend to kiss between classes.

-My boyfriend is telling me about his first day and all of our friends that go to school there.
-But he's really excited to tell me about this new kid.
+He's telling me about his first day and all of our friends who go there, but he's really excited to tell me about this new kid.
 I guess he just moved here from Brooklyn and is really funny.
-My boyfriend has never heard the Brooklyn accent in real life so he thinks the new kid's accent makes his jokes even funnier.
+My boyfriend has never heard a Brooklyn accent in real life, so he thinks it makes the new kid's jokes even funnier.
 I'm looking forward to meeting him.

-The last 2 weeks have definitely been better than last year but having more bullies than friends is never fun.
-Worse is watching your best friend who knows everything "refuse to take sides".
+The last two weeks have definitely been better than last year, but having more bullies than friends is never fun.
+Worse is watching your best friend—who knows everything—refuse to take sides.
 I'm ready for change.

-I get my schedule.
-The guidance counselor gets a kid to show me around.
-Apparently it's lunchtime.
+I get my schedule, and the guidance counselor asks a student to show me around.
+Apparently, it's lunchtime.
 My heart is pounding with adrenaline.
-I just want to see my friends finally.
+I just want to see my friends already.

-The kid keeps talking.
-I'm trying to find any way out of this tour.
-My friend walks by.
-I shout out to him.
-He's SO shocked to see me.
+The kid keeps talking, but I'm looking for any way out of this tour.
+Then, I spot my friend walking by.
+I call out to him, and he's so shocked to see me.
 He tells me where everyone is sitting and runs ahead.
 I tell the kid I just want to go to lunch and take off after him.

-All of my friends are in the patio at the red lunch table to greet me.
-It's the warmest greeting I've ever gotten.
+All of my friends are outside on the patio at the red lunch table, waiting to greet me.
+It's the warmest welcome I've ever had.
 My boyfriend kisses me in front of everyone.
 It's awesome.

 The day moves quickly.
 I love my classes.
 I've already made new friends.
 People here are so nice.

-It's 10 years later.
+It's ten years later.
 I'm walking down the aisle at my wedding to marry the love of my life.
-My grandfather places my hand in my fiance's and says, "Be good to each other".
-I turn to my love and ask, "Are you ready?".
-He looks at me with his big green eyes and says, "Let's do this".
+My grandfather places my hand in my fiancé's and says, "Be good to each other."

-I had no idea that scrawny boy from Brooklyn I met on the first day of my new school would grow up to be the love of my life and the best friend I've ever had.
+I had no idea that the scrawny boy from Brooklyn I met on my first day at my new school would grow up to be the love of my life and the best friend I've ever had.

 Comments